VincentVanCode101/craft-deprecated/README.md

 - The `setup.sh` script:
   - Builds the `craft` Docker image using the provided `Dockerfile`.
   - Creates a symbolic link to the `craft` script in `/usr/local/bin`, making it accessible from anywhere.
-  - Creates an additional symbolic link in `~/dotfiles/bin/.local/scripts` for personal configuration.
+  - Creates an additional symbolic link in `~/dotfiles/bin/.local/scripts`.

 - The `craft` command:
   - Runs the `craft` tool inside a lightweight Docker container.